Telemedicine Physician Jobs in Massachusetts

 Before applying to remote physician positions, here’s what you should know:

 Additional training: The standard of patient care is the same whether you practice virtual or in-person care, and there is no state-mandated training specific to telemedicine.
-However, many telehealth companies provide training so clinicians can become familiar with relevant technology and platforms.
-These training sessions may also include best practices for professional webside manner.
+However, many telehealth companies provide onboarding so clinicians can become familiar with relevant technology and platforms.
+These onboarding sessions may also include best practices for professional webside manner.

 Necessary documentation: When applying for virtual care jobs, make sure to update your resume and have appropriate documentation handy that shows your education and credentials.

 Telemedicine companies often post open roles on job search websites like Indeed, ZipRecruiter, Glassdoor, and LinkedIn, so those sites are an ideal way to start looking for remote physician opportunities.
 Wheel matches doctors with virtual care positions and has a variety of roles available for MDs and DOs in Massachusetts.
 Check out our article for tips on how to evaluate telehealth job opportunities in primary care.

 How Wheel Works